Micky Adams: Coventry City and Leeds United

 After 103 appearances for Third Division Gillingham he moved on to top-flight Coventry City in 1983 for a fee approaching £85,000.
 He struggled with injury during his time at Highfield Road, and was never popular with the fans.
 Keith Houchen also recalled that he did not get along with manager John Sillett and was prone to sulking when left out of the team.
-Despite this he managed to play over 100 games for City over a four-year period before Leeds United manager Billy Bremner took him to the Second Division for a £110,000 fee.
-Near the end of his first season at Leeds he played in the club's FA Cup Semi-final defeat to former club Coventry at Hillsborough, as Coventry won 3–2 in extra time.
-Leeds suffered further heartbreak in 1987 by losing the play-off Final to Charlton Athletic, again after extra time.
+Despite this he managed to play over 100 games for City over four years before Leeds United manager Billy Bremner took him to the Second Division for a £110,000 fee.
+Near the end of his first season at Leeds, he played in the club's FA Cup Semi-final defeat to former club Coventry at Hillsborough, as Coventry won 3–2 in extra time.
+Leeds suffered further heartbreak in 1987 by losing the play-off final to Charlton Athletic, again after extra time.